Astro v5.0-beta

 Upgrade Astro

-Section titled Upgrade AstroUpdate your existing project’s version of Astro and all official integrations to the latest versions using your package manager.
+Section titled Upgrade AstroUpdate your project’s version of Astro to the latest version using your package manager:

 After upgrading Astro, you may not need to make any changes to your project at all!